5 min read

 Choosing the right balance often depends on customer needs, geographic realities, and operational capabilities.

-Implementing delivery and pickup Fees
+Implementing delivery and pickup fees

 👉 64% of Local Line users opt to use a delivery fee.
 The average delivery fee on Local Line is $9.00.